kevin-funderburg/alfred-school-bookmarks/README.md

                         valid=True)
 ```

-- Once that's squared away, just make sure the `Script Filter` action lookds like this:
+- Once that's squared away, just make sure the `Script Filter` action looks like this:
 ![scriptfilter](imgs/scriptfilter.png)

 - Then just make the rest of the actions look something like this: